FedePenna/pipex/README.md

 A program that simulates pipes in C

 For this project you will have to learn how pipes work, the code is short but understanding and learning what this mini hell hound of a code does takes time.
-I struglled a lot with leaks since you'll have to handle things such as child processes, pipes, and A LOT of fd tracking.
+I struggled a lot with leaks since you'll have to handle things such as child processes, pipes, and A LOT of fd tracking.
 The condition `> 2` for the fds is to avoid closing a `STDIN` or `STDOUT` or `STDERR`, that would be troublesome.
-Another thing, this guy might leak, due to the pc I mean — in the child processes I launch commands such as `grep` or `ls`.
+Another thing, this guy might leak, and it might be because of the pc.

 FYI this one below is the valgrind for `ls`: